ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 subgroups with resulting net overcounts (negative nonresponse rates) were given a nonresponse rate of 0.
 We assumed nonresponse in the ACS was the same as in the Decennial Census, since these are conducted similarly.
-By contrast, the CPS uses only phone calls and personal visits but not mail/online questionnaires, so we assumed that CPS had the same nonresponse pattern as the Decennial Census, but with a constant 27.6% added to the nonresponse rates due the different contact mode for this survey, as that was the nonresponse rate for CPS in July 2022 reported by [Response_Rates_BLS]_.
+By contrast, the CPS uses only phone calls and personal visits but not mail/online questionnaires.
+Thus we assumed that CPS had the same nonresponse pattern as the Decennial Census, but with a constant 27.6% added to the nonresponse rates due to this survey having fewer contact modes, as that was the nonresponse rate for CPS reported for July 2022 in [Response_Rates_BLS]_.

 To simulate nonresponse bias in the Decennial Census and the ACS or CPS, the user can choose an overall rate of nonresponse, and pseudopeople will scale the